dd32/td-gh-ex/readme.txt

 == License ==

-Rambo WordPress Theme, Copyright 2014 Priyanshu Mittal Rambo is distributed under the terms of the GNU GPL
+Rambo WordPress Theme, Copyright 2014-2020 priyanshumittal Rambo is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify